 Okay, so, hear me out.
 These things are incredibly expensive, but they dramatically simplified my Go Pack.
 Previously I needed a multi-port USB charger, some USB extension cables, lightning cables, Apple Watch chargers, etc. These stupidly expensive travel mats made all of that go away.
 With space for a phone, AirPods, and an Apple Watch, these things are magical.
 I am

 cheapfrugal as they come, but this was worth the price.

 Apple claims they’re only available at Apple, but I’ve been told that they can also be found at Zagg, sometimes at a discount, especially if you are willing to briefly sign up for their newsletter.
 Your mileage may vary.

 As a final note, they do come with very nice carrying cases.
-However, I prefer to have everything freeballing it in the Go Pack, as they take up far less space that way.
+However, I prefer to have everything freeballing it in the Go Pack, as the two chargers, cords, and wall warts take up far less space that way.

 F — Inteset 4-in-1 Universal Learning Remote — $26